0330 822 0505

 Step 1.
 Do your research

-First things first, you should thoroughly research the local property market and auctions before you commit to a purchase.
+First things first, you should thoroughly research the local property market and auctions before committing to a purchase.

 What investment return can you realistically expect from the dwelling you’re looking at?
 Have you spoken with any local agents about the prospects within the area?

-Renovation budgets are also an important consideration, bearing in mind the boom in material prices due to current shortages.
+Renovation budgets are also an important consideration, given the boom in material prices due to current shortages.

 It’s always wise to place a buffer on what you expect overall costs to be.